Jhgomez/StudyNotes/aws/CCP_notes.md

-Consolidating Billing(Not service but a feature instead under the billing dashboard) This feature is turned on by default whenever you'92re using service organizations and you have multiple accounts.
+Consolidating Billing(Not service but a feature instead under the billing dashboard) This feature is turned on by default whenever you're using service organizations and you have multiple accounts.
 It generates one bill for all your accounts, it treats all accounts in an organization as if they were one account.
 A master account can be designated to pay the charges of all other member accounts.
 This feature is offered at no cost usually.
 You can use cost explorer to visualize usage for consolidating billing per account.

 	Volume Discounts
 	There is discounts for many services, it means that the more you use as service the more you save.
 Consolidated billing lets you take advantage of Volume 	Discounts